 Education Coordinator

-Under the leadership of the Director of Operations, the Education Coordinator will create and deliver educational programs and assist in program development to further the mission and strategic vision of the Museum.
-The Education Coordinator performs and delivers all educational programs and services including: school group tours, Scout merit badges, camps, and other education-related events.
+Under the leadership of the Director of Operations, the Education Coordinator creates and delivers educational programs, and assists in program development to further the mission and strategic vision of the Museum.

-• Performs onsite educational presentations that reflect the mission of the Museum “to promote aviation through education, preservation and restoration” to various types of groups, including: school groups, homeschool student and parent days, camps, and other educational events.
+• Performs onsite educational presentations that reflect the mission of the Museum “to promote aviation through education, preservation and restoration,” to various types of groups, including: school groups, homeschool students, parent days, camps, and other educational events.

 • Serves as content expert for all Education department offerings; self-markets to targeted individuals and groups to maximize opportunity potential.